imann128/Pakistan-Financial-Social-Media-and-OGDC-Stock-Price-Dataset/README.md

 *   **Lexicon Performance:** Through the Financial PhraseBank validation, the **L-M lexicon** was found to outperform VADER by **5.8 percentage points** on financial-specific text, justifying its weight in the final analysis.

 *   **Temporal Alignment:** The dataset provides **247 overlapping trading days**, covering a full year of market activity.Pakistan Financial Sentiment & Equity Dataset (2025–2026)

+## The raw/ data folder (approx. 74MB of NDJSON records) has been excluded from this repository to ensure data privacy and PII protection.
 =========================================================